loophp/collection/README.md

 A Collection is an object that can hold a list of items and do things with it.

 This Collection class:
- * is stateless,
+ * is immutable,
  * extendable,
  * leverage the power of PHP generators and iterators,
  * doesn't depends or require any other library or framework.

-Except a few methods, most of methods are returning a new Collection object.
+Except a few methods, most of methods are pure and returning a new Collection object.

 This library has been inspired by the [Laravel Support Package](https://github.com/illuminate/support) and [Lazy.js](http://danieltao.com/lazy.js/).